 Setting encryption can help keep your network secure.
-The Router uses Wired Equivalent Privacy (WEP) and WIFI protested Access (WPA) encrytion to protect to protect your data and features two rates of encryption: 64-bit and 128-bit.
+The Router uses Wired Equivalent Privacy (WEP) encryption to protect your data and features two rates of encryption: 64-bit and 128-bit.
 Encryption works on a system of keys.
 The key on the computer must match the key on the Router, and there are two ways to make a key.
 The easiest is to let the Router's software convert a passphrase you've created into a key.
 The advanced method is to enter the keys manually.